uwblueprint/bootcamp-mern-rest/README.md

 Following the starter-code's pattern, complete these tasks:

 Currently, our restaurant directory maintains a singular list of restaurants.
 Suppose we now want the ability to create restaurant groups (e.g. "Uni Plaza", "Cafes", "Open Late", etc.).

-Each group consists of a subset of the restaurants; a restaurant can be part of multiple groups.
+A single group can contain multiple restaurants, and a single restaurant can be part of multiple groups.

-A `RestaurantGroup` has these fields: id, name, description, restaurantIds
+A `RestaurantGroup` has these fields: `id`, `name`, `description`, `restaurantIds`

-1. Create REST endpoints for `RestaurantGroup`, supporting CRUD operations
+1. Using the existing code as a template, create REST endpoints for `RestaurantGroup`, supporting C.R.U.
+(Create, Retrieve, Update) operations.
-    * The API responses should include full restaurant information, not just the ids
-    * Deleting a restaurant should result in its removal from all groups it was part of
+    a.
+To support _creating_ groups, make an endpoint called `/groups` which handles a `POST` request.
+It will accept a `name`, `description`, and `restaurantIds` as the request parameters to create a new Restaurant Group.
+It will return an `id` which corresponds to the newly created Restaurant Group if successful
+    b.
+To support _retrieving_ a group, make an endpoint called `/groups` which handles a `GET` request.
+It will accept an `id` and return the Restaurant Group data corresponding to that `id`

 2. Display `RestaurantGroup` data in the frontend (try to reuse existing components to save time, don't worry about design and appearance)

+3. Modify the API `GET` response so that it includes full restaurant information, not just the ids

+### Tip

+For some help with debugging your work, you can download [Postman](https://www.postman.com/)!
+Postman is a tool which allows developers to test endpoints with different requests, and view its responses.
+This will allow you to write and test the backend code without making any changes to the frontend yet.

+And please **ASK FOR HELP**, if you're stuck!

+### Extensions

+1. To support _updating_ a group, make an endpoint called `/groups` which handles a `PUT` request.
+It will accept an `id`, `name`, `description`, and `restaurantIds` and edit the properties of the Restaurant Group with the corresponding `id`.
+It will return the `id` of the Restaurant Group if successful

+2. Add an endpoint to support Delete operations
+    * Deleting a restaurant should result in its removal from all the groups it was part of